The Work Experience Scheme is open to people aged 14 to 29 who live or study in Sandwell.

 If you are successful in getting a work experience placement at Sandwell Council, take a look at our hints and tips designed to help you make the most of your placement.

-Meet Emma Parkes who has already had work experience at Sandwell Council.
+Meet Emma Parkes who has done work experience at Sandwell Council.

 "I would encourage young people to take this opportunity of gaining new skills that can help you get on to the ladder of future employment."
 Jessica Dorrance, Tividale.